 - Lay your infant on their stomach on a safe and comfortable surface, such as a changing table or bed, or on your lap.

 - Turn on the thermometer and insert it only a half inch to 1 inch into your infant’s rectum until the thermometer beeps.
+(Most thermometers have a visual notch or safety guide that demonstrates a safe limit for rectal insertion.)

 - Pull out the thermometer carefully and read the temperature.